gernotfeichter/alp/README.md

 This solution works on, and is intended for single user linux machines.
 Though it should also work for mac users.

-In any case, the users also needs to have an android device.
+In any case, the user also needs to have an android device.
 If another maintainer is interested to compile/test/release an ios version, I am open for merging such a PR.

 > It does not work for machines that are operated by different users, nor is such support currently planned - unless all users are okay to share the same super user password!